 How to create a directory or folder

 Microsoft Windows users can create a folder different ways.
 Below is a listing of the different methods to create a folder.

 - Open My Computer or Windows Explorer

-- Open the drive or folder you want to create a folder in.
+- Open the drive or folder for the new folder.
 For example, the C: drive.

 - If you do not want to create a folder in the root directory, browse to the location you want to create a folder.
 In the menu bar, select File and then Folder.
 You can also right-click with your mouse on a blank portion of the folder, click New and then Folder, as shown in the image below.

 - Get to the Windows Desktop.

 - Right-click with your mouse on any blank portion of the Desktop.

 - A new folder will appear.
 Type the name of the folder you want to use and then press Enter.